-3.14.
 Characteristics of Folk Proverbs

 Folk proverbs are the most widespread form of folktale, and thus they play an important role in highlighting the social and economic values in society.
 Through their circulation, the general public strives to deepen its moral standards, customs, traditions, and views.
 In this way, folk proverbs serve as forms of modern heritage (Hassuna 9).
 Chaim Weiss defined the main features of folk proverbs as currency, repetition, the use of old-fashioned words, rhyming, and metaphors.
 Al-Mubayyid identifies the principal features of popular proverbs as currency, repetition, use of old-fashioned words, rhyme, and metaphor (166–86).
-Khuri adds other features to this list, namely didacticism, imparting of wisdom, ease of memorization, and expression of a known truth (Al-Maṣādir 123).
+Khuri adds other features to this list, namely, didacticism, imparting of wisdom, ease of memorization, and expression of a known truth (Al-Maṣādir 123).

 Palestinian Folk Proverbs

 Palestinian folk proverbs resulted from historical, geographic, literary, material, and economic factors combined with the customs and traditions of both the masses and the intellectual elite.
 Consequently, folk proverbs express people’s lives and feelings, as they emerge from the reality of their environment.
-In Abu Janna’s view, Palestinian folk proverbs arise from a specific event or story (121–23). ʿAbbas sees Palestinian folk proverbs as a result of residual echoes in the popular conscience of a record of life experiences, reflecting people’s customs, beliefs, concerns, occasions, and actions level of individuals and at the level of the group.at the individual and collective levels (16–17).
+In Abu Janna’s view, Palestinian folk proverbs arise from a specific event or story (121–23). ʿAbbas sees Palestinian folk proverbs as a result of residual echoes in the popular conscience of a record of life experiences, reflecting people’s customs, beliefs, concerns, occasions, and actions at the level of individuals and at the level of the group at the individual and collective levels (16–17).
 Fatima Shuqayr presents several characteristics distinguishing Palestinian folk problems (54–55), including:

 The need for continuity in life in light of change being an essential part of life, as expressed in the folk proverb, “nothing is eternal” (Lubani 565).